-- Class I directors will consist of Ms. Baratz and Dr. Ben Zvi, who are both independent directors, and their term will expire at our annual general meeting of our shareholders to be held in 2019; - Class II directors will consist of Ms. Lerman and Dr. Seri-Levy, and their term will expire at our annual general meeting of our shareholders to be held in 2020; and - Class III directors will consist of Mr. Itai Arkin and Mr. Moshe Arkin, and their term will expire at our annual general meeting of our shareholders to be held in 2021.
+- Class I directors will consist of Ms. Baratz and Dr. Ben Zvi, who are both independent directors, and their term will expire at our annual general meeting of our shareholders to be held in 2018; - Class II directors will consist of Ms. Lerman and Dr. Seri-Levy, and their term will expire at our first annual general meeting of our shareholders to be held after our annual general meeting of our shareholders to be held in 2018; and - Class III directors will consist of Mr. Itai Arkin and Mr. Moshe Arkin, and their term will expire at our second annual general meeting of our shareholders to be held after our annual general meeting of our shareholders to be held in 2018.